taskcat/workshop/content/200_lab2/_index.md

 Using the provided cloudformation template build a taskcat config that uses **psuedo-parameters**

-We will use override to inject a `LicenseToken` and dynamically inject `AvailiblityZone` values during testing
+We will use override to inject a `LicenseToken` and dynamically inject `AvailiblityZone` values during testing.

-- Use taskcat overrides pass inputs into the stack that you do not want in the project_root/gitrepo _(secrets like `LicenseKeys` or `APITokens`, etc. Or account specific values like EC2 KeyPair names, or Rooute53 domain names)_
+- **Overrides** are used to pass inputs into the stack that you do not want in the project_root/gitrepo _(secrets like `LicenseKeys` or `APITokens`, etc. Or account specific values like EC2 KeyPair names, or Rooute53 domain names)_